Why Congress Outlawed the Hemp Plant

 These words reveal a pre-existing hostility between the AMA and Roosevelt's New Deal Democrats who dominated the committee.
 From 1932 through 1937, the AMA had opposed every piece of legislation proposed by the New Dealers, a conflict that left little friendship between the two groups.

-The bill to outlaw the cannabis plant passed easily in the committee and moved on to the House of Representatives (Congress).
-It landed on the Speakers Platform and a limited number of Congressional Representatives listened in the stifling heat to Sam Rayburn call for a debate.
-The debate consisted of a single man, a Republican from New York State, who stood and asked what the bill was about.
+The bill to ban the cannabis plant from American soil passed easily in the committee and moved on to the House of Representatives (Congress).
+It landed on the Speakers Platform before a limited number of Congressional Representatives that listened in the stifling heat to Sam Rayburn read the proposal and call for a debate.
+The debate that followed consisted of a single man, a Republican from New York State, who stood and asked what the bill was about.

 Speaker Rayburn replied, "I don't know.
 It has something to do with something called marihuana.
 I think it's a narcotic of some kind."